Skip to main content

 Implementation

-File: deployments/overlays/staging-gke/redis-session-service-patch.yaml
+File: deployments/overlays/preview-gke/redis-session-service-patch.yaml

 Cloud DNS Configuration: